vinted/kafka-connect-vespa/README.md

 - Importance: low

 `vespa.max.streams.per.connection`
-This determines the maximum number of concurrent, inflight requests for this Sets the maximum number of streams per HTTP/2 client, which is maxConnections \* maxStreamsPerConnection.
+This determines the maximum number of concurrent, in-flight requests for this Sets the maximum number of streams per HTTP/2 client, which is maxConnections \* maxStreamsPerConnection.
 Prefer more streams over more connections, when possible.
 The feed client automatically throttles load